AIResearchLab/kobuki_docker/README.md

 # kobuki_docker

 This repository contains dockerfile for kobuki system for both ARM64 and AMD64 systems.
+This image bases itself on [AIResearchLab/kobuki](https://github.com/AIResearchLab/kobuki)

 ## Add this Docker container to other projects